Begin the lesson by displaying the Who Won This Election?

 Could I Win and Lose? as the main challenge of the lesson.
 Note that

-done by organizing data in a spreadsheet, or by using a calculator if
+done with an online tool, by organizing data in a spreadsheet, or by using a calculator.

-Students should use the table created in Why California? as a resource.
+Students can use the table created in Why California? as a resource as well.

 If you choose to go directly to this lesson without completing